confluentinc/confluent-kubernetes-examples/hybrid/ccloud-JDBC-mysql/README.md

 # Kafka Connect to Confluent Cloud

 In this example, you'll set up the followings:
-*  Deploy a self managed MySql server for the connector to utilize.
+*  Deploy a self managed MySql server for the connector to utilize
 *  Self-managed Kafka Connect cluster connected to Confluent Cloud
-*  Install and manage the JDBC source connector plugin through the declarative `Connector` CRD.
+*  Install and manage the JDBC source connector plugin through the declarative `Connector` CRD
-*  Install and manage the JDBC source connector plugin through the Connect REST endpoint.
+*  Install and manage the JDBC source connector plugin through the Connect REST endpoint

 ## Set up Pre-requisites